 And I love the lay-flat pages.
 They are single, unbroken sheets of photo paper, all you have is a bend where the page folds.
 There’s absolutely no gutter in the middle, so nothing gets lost in the center.
 It was ideal for the two-page spread I did in my family portrait book.

 Price-wise, the books are not inexpensive but the quality makes them a good value.
-There are few other companies that offer lay-flat photo books printed on real photo paper.
-A 20-page 8×10 hard cover book costs about $42 without a sale, though the company does offer fairly frequent sales.
+There are a few other companies that offer lay-flat photo books printed on real photo paper.
+A 20-page 8×10 hardcover book costs about $42 without a sale, though the company does offer fairly frequent sales.

 The order processing is fast.
-AdoramaPix’s website states that average processing time is 3 days.
+Printique’s website states that the average processing time is 3 days.
 Mine was even faster.
 I ordered my book on Wednesday, it shipped Thursday and I received it Saturday.

-One thing that’s a little unusual is the way you add new pages in the book.
+One thing that’s a little unusual is the way you add new pages to the book.
 You can have a minimum of 10 and a maximum of 76.
-When you first create your book the default for the 8×10 book is 14 pages and I could add pages as +2 pages, + 4 pages, – 2 pages, – 4 pages etc. For example if you start with 14 pages and you want 20, you have click on “+4 pages” and then “+2 pages” rather than simply add 6 pages.
+When you first create your book the default for the 8×10 book is 14 pages and I could add pages as +2 pages, + 4 pages, – 2 pages, – 4 pages, etc. For example, if you start with 14 pages and you want 20, you have to click on “+4 pages” and then “+2 pages” rather than simply adding 6 pages.
 But you get there eventually.

 - Luster – the standard paper with a slight sheen

 - HD Glossy – high shine